 Designed for women of all ages, young adults to mature women, treatment is for illnesses related to substance abuse.
 During this full-time residential stay, individuals will have time and opportunity to address multiple areas of health requirements.
 Women work with professionals in divisions such as emotional, behavioral, physical, and mental health and addressing behaviors that fortify addiction.

-Aside from providing an addict with a sober environment to reside within, inpatient drug rehab accommodates other mental health concerns.
+Aside from providing an addict with a sober environment to reside within, our inpatient drug rehab in California accommodates other mental health concerns.
 Many women seeking treatment for their addiction are also silently suffering from other debilitating affairs that coincide with addiction.

 Substance abuse therapy and trauma, mental health, cognitive and behavioral health are addressed within the program.
 Residential treatment also incorporates a multitude of holistic privileges designed to reinforce addiction treatment.